Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 The number of months a startup can operate before running out of cash at its current burn rate.

 Runway is the number of months a startup can continue operating before it runs out of cash, given its current net burn rate.
 It is calculated by dividing the company's current cash balance by its monthly net burn.
+For example, a company with $900,000 in the bank and a net burn of $75,000/month has 12 months of runway.

 In a pitch deck, runway projections should be honest and grounded in realistic assumptions about hiring pace, customer acquisition costs, and revenue growth.
+Pad assumptions by 20–30% on burn and discount revenue projections by a similar amount — investors will do this anyway, and showing you've already accounted for variance signals operational maturity.

 Related terms